marnec/ML/docs/pages/ML-43-DeepLearningRNN1.md

     He said, Teddy bears are one sale!

-In order to decide whether the words `Teddy` is a person's name it would be much more useful to consider information from the last words rather than only information from the first two words.
+In order to decide whether the words `Teddy` is a person's name it would be much more useful to consider information from the last few words rather than only information from the first two words.

 This is amended by Bidirectional RNN (BRNN) but this simpler Uni-direction RNN architecture considers only information from earlier time-steps.

 ### Forward propagation
-The calculation performed in the RNN architecture in discussed up to this point start with the all-zero vector $a^{\langle 0 \rangle}$.
+The calculation performed in the RNN architecture discussed up to this point start with the all-zero vector $a^{\langle 0 \rangle}$.
 The computation than proceeds through the computation of $a^{\langle 1 \rangle}$ and $\hat{y}^{\langle 1 \rangle}$ and so on.

 $$
 \begin{split}